Chords + Lyrics | You’re All I Need To Get By

 You’re All I Need to Get By Chords: Exploring the Rich Harmonic Layers

-With the bass staying on A, the movement to B and Dm6 creates rich harmonic tension.
-You could name these A6/add9/#11 and Asus4#5add9, but that might be a bit over the top…
+With the bass anchored on A, the movement to B and Bm7b5 adds a rich sense of harmonic tension.

 Before we move on, what key are we in?
-Two major chords a tone apart suggest IV – V, placing us in E major—or potentially A Lydian, since we never play an E. However, the Dm6 complicates things.
-If we were in A major, it would be IVm6, which is unusual.
-Alternatively, we could view it as bVII6/5, though that’s even stranger.
+Two major chords a tone apart suggest IV–V, which would place us in E major—meaning A Lydian, since we never actually play an E. However, the appearance of Bm7b5 complicates this.
+If we were in A major, it would function as IIm7b5, a modal interchange between A and Am.

-One thing is certain: these opening chords are not diatonic—let’s move on.
+One thing is certain: these opening chords are not diatonic!

 Bridge

-The bridge simplifies things slightly, shifting between A and B in true gospel fashion:
+The bridge simplifies matters slightly, shifting between A and B in true gospel fashion:

 | A A/C# | A/E A |